-All students are invited to be part of Ensemble and Choir programs.
-Each year, students participate in a broad range of concerts and events.
-All Years 6 -12 students who take individual instrumental lessons are required to take part in an ensemble after their first year of lessons.
-This provides them with regular opportunities to play with other musicians and to refine the skills that playing within a group provides.
-Full details are to be found in the Co-Curriciular Handbook.
+All students are invited to be part of Ensemble programs.
+Each year, ensemble students participate in a broad range of concerts and events including Spring Concert, Assemblies and Presentation Evening.
+All Years 10 - 12 students who take individual instrumental lessons are required to take part in an ensemble.
+This provides students with regular opportunities to play with other musicians and to refine the skills that playing within a group provides.
+All students at The King David School are invited to sing in our Choral groups, and to audition for our yearly school Musicals.
+Full details are to be found in the Co Curricular Handbook.